Items to be reviewed in investment decision

 HHR shall in principle invest in real properties and other properties that are being used for lease at the time of acquisition, and shall not regard non-operating real properties and others as an investment target.
-However, even if a property is still non-operative, or under contemplation or construction, HHR may invest in the property if it is determined that securing tenants can be sufficiently expected after completion, and that a stable income can be expected after the start of operation.
+However, even if a property is still non-operative, or scheduled to be constructed or under construction, HHR may invest in the property if it is determined that securing tenants can be sufficiently expected after completion, and that a stable income can be expected after the start of operation.

 Investment in real estate-backed securities

 HHR shall consider investing in real estate-backed securities if one of the following conditions is fulfilled: